 Our visit to Namsan Tower was the day’s final stop.
 The evening brought on jacket weather.
 It was a chilly walk up to the base of the tower.
 The promenade at the dappled shadows of trees was brimming with romantic possibilities, promptly banished in the company of friends and our host family, the Yoons.

-The late hour, or perhaps the steep admission price, kept us at N Plaza, the base of the tower which did not lack in things of interest.
-The terrace with a panoramic view of Seoul revealed the Korean fondness with all things French (en route to the tower we passed several bakeries and cafes with French names), even in the brand of romance.
+The late hour, or perhaps the steep admission price, kept us at N Plaza at the base of the tower which did not lack in things of interest.
+The terrace with a panoramic view of Seoul revealed the Korean fondness with all things French (en route to Namsan we passed several bakeries and cafes with French names), even in the brand of romance.